-Funded by the Bureau of Reclamation (Reclamation), the grant program is closely coordinated between Reclamation, the National Marine Fisheries Service and the California Department of Fish and Wildlife.
+Funded by Reclamation, the grant program is closely coordinated among other federal and state partners including the National Marine Fisheries Service (NMFS) and the California Department of Fish and Wildlife (CDFW).

 Project types that will be given the highest priority include:

-- Instream habitat enhancement and protection projects; and
+• Instream flow and habitat enhancement and protection projects; and